Archie Motley Archival Internship Program Student Application Information

 Application Requirements

-WHAT: Applicants must submit a cover letter, resume/CV (If selected for an interview, two BMRC reference forms must be completed, one by a professor.)
+Applicants must submit a cover letter and resume/CV (If selected for an interview, two BMRC reference forms must be completed, one by a professor who has taught the student.)

-NOTE about the Process: Once applications are reviewed and rated by the Archie Motley Jury Selection Committee, finalists are notified and an interview will be scheduled.
+NOTE: Once applications are reviewed and given an initial rating by the Archie Motley Jury Selection Committee, finalists are notified, and an interview is scheduled.
 After the interviews, student applicants are further evaluated and ranked.
-Interviews will be held in February for finalists and internship recipients will be notified in early March, 2023.
+Interviews will be held in late March for selected finalists.
+Internship recipients will be notified by April 8, 2024.

 Program Requirements

 The intern will work on a project planned by the assigned BMRC host institution and reviewed and approved by the AMAIP Jury Selection Committee.
-Each project requires at least 200 hours of work over 8 weeks during the summer.
+Each project requires at least 200 work hours over eight weeks during the summer.
 The BMRC Program Manager will communicate with intern supervisors at the selected BMRC-AMAIP host sites institutions regarding confirmation of hours worked by the AMAIP intern.

 Additionally, Archie Motley interns will be expected to:

-• Participate in bi-weekly online meetings with the BMRC Program Manager & Archivist
+• Participate in bi-weekly online meetings with the BMRC Program Manager.

-• Participate in an online, asynchronous Enrichment & Professional Development Course (required, but non-graded)
+• Participate in an online, asynchronous Enrichment & Professional Development Course (required but non-graded) using Canvas.
+This course requires one hour online in class each week and approximately an hour offline to read and complete assignments.

-• Submit an 800-1000 word summary report of their internship project at the conclusion of their internship.
+• After the eight weeks, submit an 800-1000 word summary report of their internship experience.

-• Give a 10-15 minute presentation with slides at the end or immediately following the internship on a date determined by the BMRC Program Manager
+• Give a 10-15 minute presentation with slides at the end or immediately following the internship on a date determined by the BMRC Program Manager.
+The intern presentation date may be scheduled for either the last week of the internship or the following week.

 Award Details

-Interns will receive $3,500 in funding for 220 hours of work spread across 8 weeks of the summer between mid-June - mid-August.
+Interns will receive $3,500 in funding for 216 hours of work spread across eight weeks of the summer between mid-June and mid-August.